Rocking support drilling

 As the company’s first battery-powered rock bolter, Sandvik DS412iE extends the zero emissions concept to the underground rock bolter class and opens up a wide range of possibilities for mines driven to boost their productivity and safety with data-based analytics.

-In its core mission of delivering productive, secure and versatile rock support solutions, Sandvik Mining and Rock Technology rock bolters have a clear track record.
+In its core mission of delivering productive, secure and versatile rock support solutions, Sandvik Mining and Rock Solutions rock bolters have a clear track record.
 Still, these tools’ automation and data acquisition capabilities have not been as advanced as their production and development drill rig counterparts.
 Scheduled for launch during 2021, the new Sandvik DS412iE rock bolter will complement the intelligent family of next-generation battery-powered underground drill rigs.